Small’ in Culture: The Cases of Thai and Korean

-Seongha Rhee (Hankuk Univ. of Foreign Studies, Korea and Mahidol University, Thailand)
+Seongha Rhee (Hankuk Univ. of Foreign Studies, Korea, Mahidol University, Thailand)

 Diminutive lexemes typically undergo a range of semantic or functional extension either as free-standing lexical forms, or weakly-grammaticalized derivational morphemes, or even fully grammatical forms (such as classifiers).
 There is a body of literature analyzing diminutives in individual languages but comparative analyses between typologically distinct languages have been largely underrepresented, and this research intends to fill this gap, with an isolating language (Thai) and an agglutinating language (Korean).